 With the hotbed of tension that the community was feeling, along with the celebrity angle and ongoing media coverage, the yearlong trial almost seemed like the perfect storm of events that would illicit such strong divisive reactions and interest by the entire country.
 You couldn’t escape it!

 The third and fourth parts detail the murders, the Bronco chase and the trial.
 The doc includes a variety of perspectives from those involved, lawyers, detectives, journalists, friends, jurors.
 It’s pretty all encompassing.

 One particular portion that stood out was the recollections of SWAT members who were tasked with stopping Simpson during the surreal Bronco chase.
 Watching the footage of it again I was reminded how crazy it all was.
 The media escalation from that throughout the trial is incomparable to anything that happened since.

 Probably the most fascinating and illuminating part for myself was the final part recounting the post-trial ostracized Simpson and the sordid lifestyle that he was living.

 I wasn’t aware of many of the details of how he was spending his time and it’s pretty disturbing to see how that wholesome image he had spent so long to create was washed away, and so willingly embraced!
 It’s not much of surprise the trouble he got into in Nevada seeing how he was behaving in those years.

 The doc is a real accomplishment.
-It transcends just being about Simpson.
-It highlights our fascination with celebrity, racial bias, domestic abuse, the legal system, justice.
+While O.J.
+Simpson is clearly the main focus and his story of reaching the heights of celebrity to his surreal fall, the doc also manages to dissect our fascination with celebrity, racial bias, domestic abuse, the legal system, justice.
 It’s all very well put together.
 It might seem like a long series when you start it, but it’s captivating from beginning to end.